 Simon has been involved in software development since the days of paper tape.
 He has developed niche software for information management.

-Photos of staff or volunteers in organizations are often displayed on noticeboards, intranets or sometimes web sites.
+Photos of staff or volunteers in organizations are often displayed on noticeboards, intranets or sometimes websites.
 They serve a useful purpose in facilitating communication within and outside the organization.
-Some of the pros and cons of staff photos are discussed by Grenfell 2009.
+Some of the pros and cons of staff photos are discussed by Grenfell 2009, such as helping new staff learn who's who (pro) and privacy concerns (con).

 Preparing a hard-copy staff photo display is usually a matter of attaching prints of the photos to a backing with text below or beside the photo showing the name and organizational role.
 The whole display may be created electronically as a table in Microsoft Word where each cell contains the photo, name, role and contact details, as shown below.
 Word provides editing and cropping facilities for photos, which may be very useful.
 The table can then be printed as a single sheet which serves as the staff directory.